-Zakk assured me in the below interview that everything was kosher between himself and Gibson and Marshall, but that he felt it was time to carve a new path for himself and start a new brand.
+Zakk assured me in the below interview that everything was kosher between himself and Gibson and Marshall, but that he felt it was time to carve a new path for himself and start a new brand (just like VeraJohn launched a new brand in Japan).
 Of course, I can’t see either company complaining too bad, he’s certainly sold enough of each for them, otherwise they would have ended their collaboration years ago.

 The guitars are certainly not a huge leap from the Gibsons he is so familiar with, nor the amps such a far cry from his Marshalls.
 But he is intent on keeping the price of each to under $1000 for his customers, something you likely won’t see from either of the aforementioned for equivalent products.

 The WA guitars I played were essentially interesting twists on Gibson designs, including an LP shape with what he called an “Odin’s Horn” lower bout, a V with a spear tip headstock and a little cutaway for 24th fret access, and a version of his signature ZV – a combination SG and Flying V. Several of the guitars featured a slight variation on his signature bullseye pattern.
 He also says they’ll make everything from amps to plugins to headphones.

 Anyway, you can take a good look at a T-bone by sticking your head up a bull’s ass, but wouldn’t you rather take the butcher’s word for it?
 Here’s Zakk the butcher with a little about how the sausage is made: